 6.1 Entrance Specifications for Transfers

-Regardless of the proposed mode, context, nature and/or singular elements of a pending transfer of government unpublished IREV, there are common requirements for entry into LAC.
-These requirements are outlined in LAC's Entrance Specifications for Government of Canada Unpublished Information Resources of Enduring Value - October 2013 and must be met in order for LAC to acquire a transfer of unpublished IREV from a GC institution.
+Regardless of the proposed mode, context, nature and/or singular elements of a pending transfer of government unpublished LAC, there are common requirements for entry into IREV.
+These requirements are outlined in LAC 's Entrance Specifications for Government of Canada Unpublished Information Resources of Enduring Value - October 2013 and must be met in order for IREV to acquire a transfer of unpublished IREV from a GC institution.

 6.2 Preparation for Transfer